 It’s possible to go through mediation to help you reach a settlement with your spouse.

-A mediator will assist you in dividing your assets and in finding an agreement over child custody and maintenance and can write your settlement agreement, which must be presented to the court when applying for the divorce.
+A mediator assists you in dividing your assets and in finding an agreement over child custody.
+They can write your settlement agreement.
+The agreement must be presented to the court when applying for the divorce.